stefanoskapa/ProphecyFinder/README.md

 # ProphecyFinder
-Program that finds mystic associations in a text, based on esoteric numerology
+A Java console application that finds mystic associations in a text, based on esoteric numerology

 **Purely for educational purposes**